-- 1. A larger window allows more wrong-path references to be executed by decreasing the number of full window stalls encountered on the wrong path.
+- A larger window allows more wrong-path references to be executed by decreasing the number of full window stalls encountered on the wrong path.
 If references that occur later on the wrong path have positive effects, such as prefetching, a larger window could increase the positive impact of wrong-path references on IPC.
-On the other hand, if later wrongpath references have negative effects, such as pollution, IPC could be negatively affected. - With a larger window, the processor is better able to tolerate the negative effects caused by wrong-path memory references.
+On the other hand, if later wrong-path references have negative effects, such as pollution, IPC could be negatively affected. - 2.
+With a larger window, the processor is better able to tolerate the negative effects caused by wrong-path memory references.

-Fig. 5 shows the error in IPC estimates for processors with three different instruction window sizes when wrongpath memory references are not modeled.
-Error in IPC is almost 10 percent in mcf for a window size of 512.
+Figure 6 shows the error in IPC estimates for processors with three different instruction window sizes, when wrongpath memory references are not modeled6.
+Error in IPC is almost 10% in mcf for a window size of 512.
 Aside from a couple of exceptions, notably perlbmk and gcc, error in IPC generally increases with increasing window size if wrong-path memory references are not modeled.
-With a larger instruction window, the processor is able to execute more memory operations on the wrong path, as shown in cycles due to a mispredicted branch dependent on an not the average of the error.
+With a larger instruction window the processor is able to execute more memory operations on the wrong path as shown in Figure 7, which changes the impact of wrong-path memory references on IPC.